Shimmyland/Shimmyland/README.md

 #

 ### 🌱 Know a little bit, but love to learn more in the future:
-Jenkins, Python, PostgreSQL, React, JavaScript, Node.js, Next.js, Swift, PHP
+Jenkins, Python, PostgreSQL, JavaScript, React, Next.js, Node.js, Express.js, Swift
 <br />

 #